viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 This tutorial demonstrates how to add a custom base using [this robot dog kit and its open source code](https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi) as an example.

 <div class="alignleft">
   {{<gif webm_src="/tutorials/custom-base-dog/base-control-dog.webm" mp4_src="/tutorials/custom-base-dog/base-control-dog.mp4" alt="A quadrupedal robot comprised of small servos, black laser cut acrylic, and with ultrasonic sensors for eyes, walks forward, backward, and turns from side to side on a desk.
-Next to it is a laptop with the robot's Control tab on the Viam app open in a browser window." max-width="400px">}}
+Next to it is a laptop with the machine's Control tab on the Viam app open in a browser window." max-width="400px">}}
 </div>

 By the end of the tutorial, you will be able to drive this dog around using the Viam base methods: `MoveStraight`, `Spin`, `SetPower`, `SetVelocity`, and `Stop`.